-For Mr. Fagundo, in the event of termination of employment by the Company without cause or resignation by Mr. Fagundo with good reason, Mr. Fagundo would be entitled to continued payments of base salary and target bonus for a period of one year following termination.
+For Mr. Moore, in the event of termination of employment by the Company without cause or resignation by Mr. Moore with good reason, Mr. Moore would be entitled to (i) continued payments of base salary for a period of one year following termination and (ii) any unpaid annual performance bonus for any calendar year ending prior to the date of termination, which shall be paid in lump sum as soon as reasonably practicable after the Company's audited financial statements for such year are finalized but in no event earlier than sixty (60) days following such termination date.